madgepereira020701/Gym-Management-System-DBMS/README.md

 Database: My SQL

-(Source code for interface and Database can be found in .pdf)
+(Source code for interface and Database can be found in Source code and Snapshots_Gym Management System.pdf) (to be downloaded to view)

 Database Schema and ER diagram can be found below